24 Mar A Quick Guide to Catalogue Printing

 - Cover paper weight is typically anything from 115gsm (grammes) up to 300gsm.

 - Text paper weight tends to start around 50gsm up to 130gsm

 - Popular stock (paper type) is woodfree silk or gloss

 - Finishing is commonly saddle stitched or perfect bound

 - Thicker catalogues (say around 100 pages) would typically be perfect bound

 Most suitable Catalogue Printing Press?

 The press used is very much dependent on the specification of the project.
 Paper weight, special finishing, quantity of run, all play a role for the print buyer in deciding which type of printer to place the project with.
 If there is a rule of thumb, projects using lighter paper on long runs will be printed web offset litho whereas smaller quantities on heavier paper will be run sheet fed litho.
-But there is plenty of overlap between the two processes so it might be worth running your specification by an independent print consultant to make sure you buy from the right sort of print supplier.
+But there is plenty of overlap between the two processes so it might be worth running your specification by one of our print consultants to make sure you buy from the right sort of print supplier.

 Always worth considering up front as you may well have particular distribution requirements such as sending out to multiple locations or need the print packing for warehouse distribution.
 Options include packing in bundles, shrinkwrapping (particularly if they’ve to be stored for any time) and packing in boxes, with larger quantities packed for delivery on pallets.
 Packing and delivery (from the printer to you as well as from you to your customer) will also have a bearing on the specification of paper used; lighter papers will reduce postage costs.